yochaigal/cairn/resources/frequently-asked-questions.md

   **Why didn't the Nightmare make an attack roll, as the combat rules imply?**
   The attack was considered possible, but very dangerous as well.
 Had the creature used a ranged attack or was a trained melee attacker it would have been far less risky to attack **Barry**.
 Unfortunately it was a beast, and only capable of running people down with its flaming hooves.

-  **Why did the Nightmare have to make the save instead of Barry, who was also at risk?**
+  **Why did the Nightmare make the save instead of Barry, who was also at risk?**
   In this example, the **Nightmare** was far more at risk than its human opponent, because:
   - As an enthralled beast, it was likely not capable of creative thinking or advanced problem solving.
   - One of its primary features is its relative bulk and speed, and it is likely that these properties would make a sudden stop quite difficult.